kajuwise/Botmaster/README.md

 Supports any 8-bit microcontrollers for controlling actuators.
 Real-time video processing uses C OpenCV library.

-Today, it is a soul for a robot-basketball playing robot called Neve.
+Today, it is being maintained and enhanced as it is a soul for a robot-basketball playing robot called Neve.